 Mixed Use: The Mixed Use land use designation provides for a mix of residential and non-residential uses within a single development.
 Residential density for mixed-use development under this designation is a maximum of 30 dwelling units per acre.
-The maximum FAR is 1.3:1, except as provided below for sites in the 6th Cycle Housing Element Sites Inventory...
+The maximum FAR is 1.3:1, except as provided below for sites in the 6th Cycle Housing Element Sites Inventory.
 A variety of housing types will be encouraged.
 The uses may be horizontally or vertically mixed and may share either the structure or parcel.
 The development should be designed as an integrated project to facilitate internal pedestrian circulation that accommodates persons with mobility challenges and provides direct pedestrian connections to the public streets to access transit and to walk to local-serving uses in the vicinity.
-For development on sites on the 6th Cycle Housing Element Sites Inventory, the maximum FAR for a purely commercial project is 0.5:1, oris 1.5:1 for a mixed use project, or 100 percent of the site can be developed with multifamily residential uses at a density of 25 - 30 units per acre.
-Residential density for mixed use development under this designation is a maximum of 30 dwelling units per acre.
-The maximum FAR is 1.3:1.
+For development on sites on the 6th Cycle Housing Element Sites Inventory, the maximum FAR for a purely commercial project is 0.5:1, or 1.5:1 for a mixed use project, or 100 percent of the site can be developed with multifamily residential uses at a density of 25 - 30 units per acre.
 Development that does not meet the requirements of the Mixed Use land use designation and corresponding zone will comply with uses and intensity standards that are consistent with the Commercial/Office land use designation.

-The Mixed Use designation will beis implemented by one or morethe new zoning classification MUs, which was which will be created to allow flexibility in site design and development standards to accomplish the City's goals.
+The Mixed Use designation is implemented by the zoning classification MU, which was created to allow flexibility in site design and development standards to accomplish the City's goals.